jin/rules_maven/README.md

 This is a experimental proof of concept; support is on a best-effort basis.

+Tested on Windows, macOS, Linux.

+Requires `java` to be on your $PATH, or set `$JAVA_HOME`.

 ## Usage

-List the artifacts and servers in the WORKSPACE:
+List the top-level Maven artifacts and servers in the WORKSPACE:

 ```python
 RULES_MAVEN_COMMIT = <commit>